allister-grange/terraform-associate-guide-003/1- Understanding IaC/1-cards.md

 How does IaC provide scalability?
 Through automating the provisioning and scaling of infrastructure resources

 How does IaC provide consistency?
-By ensuring that infrastructure configurations are defined and deployed in a standardized and reproducible manner
+By using infrastructure configurations that are deployed in a repeatable way